PaddlePaddle/Paddle/doc/demo/quick_start/index_en.md

 The other parts of the model are the same as logistic regression network.

-The performance is summarized in the following table:：
+The performance is summarized in the following table:

 <html>
 <center>